Banner Photo

 Year 9 Captain’s Report

-However, due to unknown state-wide technical difficulties, the tests were postponed by one day.
+However, due to unknown statewide technical difficulties, the tests were postponed by one day.
 During this period, the Year 7 and 9s were really resilient and managed to adapt to the situation, continuing their testing when everything was resolved.
-This marked the end of NAPLAN testing for the Year 9s, as going forward into next year they will have the opportunity to participate in VCE subjects.
+This marked the end of NAPLAN testing for the Year 9s, as going forward into next year, they will have the opportunity to participate in VCE subjects.

 To promote International Women’s Day, Year 12 girls faced off against staff in a volleyball match.
 The whole event was a blast, from friendly banter to heated competition.
-Students from other year levels were able to come spectate, learning the importance of equality and rights in a fun and entertaining way.
+Students from other year levels were able to come and spectate, learning the importance of equality and rights in a fun and entertaining way.
 The event helped to foster connection between students and staff, helping to build strong bonds and relationships while prioritising equality and fairness.

 Furthermore, a group of Year 9 students have started working on a project called Teach the Teacher.
 Their aim is to identify an issue outlined by the Attitudes to School Survey conducted last year, then educate teachers from a student’s perspective.
 Working together, they are first finding and creating realistic solutions to these problems.
 After a solid plan has been developed, they will address the issue and their solutions to the teachers, who will then hopefully implement them.
 All this will help foster not only a healthier learning environment, but a mental and social one, too, connecting staff and students through strong and healthy bonds.